-These days most schools have at least one social media account.
-It’s very important to engage with your parents and students on these platforms and keep up to date with your competitors.
+Chances are that your school has at least one social media account.
+It’s important to engage with your parents and students on these platforms and keep up-to-date with your competitors.
 They offer so much opportunity to ‘speak’ to your school community, including giving them an insight into your school’s brand personality and voicing what kind of school you are.
 This needs to be curated tactfully and professionally to fit with your school’s visual identity and marketing strategy.

 Brand personality is all about how your school brand relates to your community.
 This needs to start by reaching them on the right channels.
 It is pointless being on every social media channel if this won’t capture or relate to your prospective parents.
 If you don’t have a bank of amazing images to share, don’t create an Instagram account.
 Be realistic with your goals and what your school has to offer.
 High, positive engagement is the anticipated outcome which will only be realised through frequent, consistent and content rich channels.

 Explore what other schools are doing and how they talk to their audience.
 This will indicate what channels you should be on.
 Look at successful campaigns on social media and how they engage with their audience.
 What is their tone and approach?
 How often do they post and at what time?
 What topics do they touch upon?
 Use their effective approach as inspiration.